-Tom Walworth is the director of orchestras at Thomas Jefferson High School and Lakota Middle School in Federal Way, Washington.
+Tom Walworth, composer, teaches orchestra and guitar for the Federal Way Public Schools at Thomas Jefferson High School and Sequoyah Middle School.
 He is the principal cellist for the Rainier Symphony and serves as a cello coach for the Tacoma Youth Symphony Association.
-His teachers include Cordelia Wikarski-Miedel, Hamilton Cheifetz, and he has performed in a master class with Janos Starker.
+He has studied with Cordelia Wikarski-Miedel, Hamilton Cheifetz, and performed in a master class with Janos Starker.
 He received his BA in Music Education and his MA in Teaching from the University of Puget Sound.
-Mr. Walworth is a published composer of choral music and lives in Des Moines with his wife, Ellen, and their two cats.
+Tom is also a published composer of choral music and lives in Des Moines with his wife, Ellen, their son, and their two cats.

 Anne Schilperoort has been heralded by music critics as a '"sensitive accompanist", a "pianist of great versatility", and a "congenial partner".
 With a BMusic from the University of Victoria and a MM in accompaniment from USC, she established an accompanying program at the Victoria Conservatory of Music.
 Anne has studied piano with Gwendolyn Koldofsky, Brooks Smith, and Dr. Robin Wood.
 As a freelance artist in Toronto, Ontario Anne served as accompanist for the famous Amadeus Choir, worked with the Canadian Opera Company, and played for numerous young artists.
 She has toured most of the Pacific Northwest, Canada, and Germany in Chamber Music Concerts.
 Two unique concert tours have taken her to Saudi Arabia and Romania as well.
 Anne now resides in Yakima, Washington with her husband and three children.
 She serves as professor of piano at Yakima Valley Community College and is principal pianist with the Yakima Symphony Orchestra.